Many students will struggle financially at some point during their time at university.

 • Court fines

 • TV Licence

-Non-payment of priority debts may lead to eviction, Enforcement Agent warrants, disconnection of supply, goods repossession, magistrate's fines and County Court Judgements.
+Non-payment of priority debts may lead to eviction / the loss of your home, disconnection of supply, reposession of goods, magistrate's fines / other punishments, and even imprisonment.

 Non-priority debts include;